bigbluebutton/deepspeech-web/README.md

 ```

 5.2 execute build command and have a cup of tea because usually it takes 20-25 mins to build.
 However, time is depending on server  configurations
+### IMPORTANT
+If the command below fails for an error that says package not found native_client continue with the rest of the steps & deepspeech should work for you
 ```
 sudo bazel build --config=monolithic -c opt --copt=-O3 --copt="-D_GLIBCXX_USE_CXX11_ABI=0" --copt=-fvisibility=hidden //native_client:libdeepspeech.so //native_client:generate_trie
 ```